jtortorelli/cineaste-lume/src/people/dunham-robert.md

     year: 1974
 ---

-Served with the United States Marines in the Korean War, after which he deployed to Yokohama, where he lived for 20 years.

-Became a valuable asset to Japanese filmmakers as a Westerner who could speak fluent Japanese and interact with native-speaking co-stars.

-His Mark Jackson role in <i>Dogora</i> (1964) was so popular that there were talks of a spin-off film focused on the character.

-He was pitched for the role of the American scientist in <i>Frankenstein Conquers the World</i> (1965) but lost the part to Nick Adams.

-Best remembered as Emperor Antonion in <i>Godzilla vs. Megalon</i> (1973), featured on <i>Mystery Science Theater 3000</i>.

-Retired and returned to the United States in the 70s, living in California, Massachussetts, and Florida.
-He married three times and had four children.

-Continued working as a producer until his death in 2001.
+Robert Dunham was an American actor, writer, and entrepreneur who lived in Japan for over two decades.
+Born in Maine and raised in Massachusetts, he served as a lieutenant in the United States Marine Corps during the Korean War before being stationed in Yokohama.

+Dunham distinguished himself from other Western actors in Japan by his fluency in the Japanese language, which allowed him to interact directly with his co-stars and often deliver his own lines without dubbing.
+He became a regular in Toho's special effects films, most notably playing the diamond investigator Mark Jackson in *Dogora* (1964).
+The character was so popular that Toho considered a spin-off series, but it never materialized.

+He is perhaps best remembered by international audiences as Emperor Antonio of Seatopia in *Godzilla vs. Megalon* (1973), where he also did double duty as a motorcycle stuntman.
+His other credits include *Mothra* (1961), *The Green Slime* (1968), and *ESPY* (1974).

+After returning to the United States in 1975, Dunham worked as a freelance writer for publications like *Car and Driver* and founded his own production company, writing and directing the film *Samantha*.